Ukraine’s Mykolaiv holds the line against Russian forces and delays assault on Odessa

 At a pharmacy down the road, a shell landed in front, shattered the sign and knocked out power.
 Two days later, the pharmacy continued its work, powered by a generator.
 The local zoo, which boasts the most animals of any zoo in Ukraine, has had four projectiles land on its property.
 The animals have not been evacuated and are being fed daily, said Volodymyr Topchiy, the zoo’s director.

 A rocket that landed on the grounds on Feb.
 27 is now on display in the zoo’s museum.
-Another still-unexploded ordinance is currently nestled into the ground in a bustard’s dwelling.
+Another still-unexploded ordnance is nestled into the ground in a bustard’s dwelling.

 “This is such a rare bird; there are only two in Ukraine,” Topchiy said.
 The bird was unharmed and remains in its home — along with the shell.